+The lattice Hamiltonian $\mathcal{H}_\text{CS}$ describes fermions localized on a discrete set of points on a 1D line by the effect of, e.g., a scalar potential, and affected by the presence of a spacetime curvature in \cref{eq:metric2}.
+Moreover, $\mathcal{H}_\text{CS}$ can be effectively reproduced in condensed matter by engineering a 1D lattice of fermions localized in ionic crystals or in optical lattices with variable hopping amplitudes.

-The lattice Hamiltonians $\mathcal{H}_{\text{HH}}$ and $\mathcal{H}_{\text{AA}}$ describing a massive nonrelativistic fermion respectively in a gauge field and in a periodic scalar field, together with the Hamiltonian $\mathcal{H}_\text{CS}$ describing a massless Dirac fermion in a periodic spacetime metric are dual one to the other, being three different incarnations of the general Hamiltonian $\mathcal{H}_{XY}$ in \cref{eq:HXY}.
+The lattice Hamiltonians $\mathcal{H}_{\text{HH}}$ and $\mathcal{H}_{\text{AA}}$ describing a massive nonrelativistic fermion respectively in a gauge field and in a periodic scalar field, together with the Hamiltonian $\mathcal{H}_\text{CS}$ describing a massless Dirac fermion in a periodic spacetime metric, are dual one to the other, being three different incarnations of the general Hamiltonian $\mathcal{H}_{XY}$ in \cref{eq:HXY}.
 This triality is summarized in \cref{fig:triality}.
-Note that the role of the quantity $\omega$ is played by the flux of the gauge field per unit cell, the wavelength of the periodic scalar field, and the wavelength of the spacetime metric, respectively, for $\mathcal{H}_{\text{HH}}$, $\mathcal{H}_{\text{AA}}$, and $\mathcal{H}_\text{CS}$.
+Note that the role of the quantity $\omega$ is played by the flux of the gauge field per unit cell, the spatial frequency of the periodic scalar field, and the spatial frequency of the spacetime metric, respectively, for $\mathcal{H}_{\text{HH}}$, $\mathcal{H}_{\text{AA}}$, and $\mathcal{H}_\text{CS}$.